ipc103/ellipse-draw/README.md

 # ellipse-draw

- Canvas drawing project based on p5 tutorial.
+ Canvas drawing project based on the awesome [p5](git@github.com:ipc103/ellipse-draw.git) tutorial.

+ Use the sliders to set color.
+Click on the canvas above to draw.